-- Anyone who has had close contact with someone who has or is likely to have COVID-19 (while the person was infectious (during the time when they had symptoms or 48 hours before the person's symptoms began) is required to self-quarantine in a residence for a minimum of 10 days, and monitor closely for symptoms for 14 days after last exposure to the infectious person.
+- Anyone who has had close contact with someone who has or is likely to have COVID-19 while the person was infectious (during the time when they had symptoms or 48 hours before the person's symptoms began) is required to self-quarantine in a residence for a minimum of 10 days, and monitor closely for symptoms for 14 days after last exposure to the infectious person.
 Quarantined people should isolate themselves immediately if they begin experiencing symptoms.

 - Close Contact to someone who has or is likely to have COVID-19 is defined as a person who meets any of the following conditions: